5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 ### Disclaimer
 - Use at your own risk!
 In general, these patches have to be regarded as "experimental".
 They may work as intentend but that's not guaranteed.
-- Don't use on RX 6800XT – it won't work.

 ## Partching Principle

-1. Add `SSDT-NAVI.aml` &rarr; Renames `PEGP` to `EGP0` so the GPU works (required for RX 5000/6000 Series Cards only).
+1. Add `SSDT-NAVI.aml` &rarr; Renames `PEGP` to `EGP0` so the GPU works (required for RX 5000/6000 Series Cards only , whit Opencore Bootloader).

-2. Add the correct SSDT for your GPU
+2. Add the correct SSDT for your GPU (Clover Bootloader)

 	- For **RX 580**: Use `SSDT-RX580.aml`
 	- For **RX 5500/5500XT**: Use `SSDT-RX5500XT.aml`